 On 4 May 2005, P&S Mérnöki Kereskedelmi-Tanácsadó Bt. ("P&S") entered into a consulting agreement (the "P&S Agreement") with TXM, pursuant to which P&S agreed to provide certain consulting services to TXM in connection with TXM's objectives of drilling wells on the Makó and Tisza licences.
 The P&S Agreement was amended on 28 November 2005 and further amended on 1 June 2006, 1 January 2008, 1 January 2009 and 1 April 2010.
 P&S is wholly-owned by a family member of Dr. György Szabó, a current Director of the Company.
 Under the terms of the P&S Agreement, TXM was obligated to pay P&S a monthly services fee of HUF 750,000.
-The P&S Agreement contains standard confidentiality provisions and provides that P&S shall not compete with TXM during the term of the P&S Agreement.
+The P&S Agreement contained standard confidentiality provisions and provides that P&S shall not compete with TXM during the term of the P&S Agreement.

-TXM may terminate the P&S Agreement at any time, with or without cause, for any lawful reason whatsoever, upon TXM providing P&S with 30 days', prior written notice.
-TXM and P&S have further amended the terms of the P&S Agreement by oral agreement.
-Pursuant to the amended P&S Agreement, P&S is paid a monthly fee of \$6,057 (effective 1 February 2014) (2013: \$8,500) plus reasonable expenses incurred by Dr. Szabó as an employee of P&S, such amounts thereafter paid to Dr. Szabó from P&S. P&S was paid \$57,000 pursuant to the agreement in the period ending 30 September 2014.
+TXM could have terminated the P&S Agreement at any time, with or without cause, for any lawful reason whatsoever, upon TXM providing P&S with 30 days, prior written notice.
+TXM and P&S further amended the terms of the P&S Agreement by oral agreement.
+Pursuant to the amended P&S Agreement, P&S was paid a monthly fee of \$6,057 (effective 1 February 2014) plus reasonable expenses incurred by Dr. Szabó as an employee of P&S, such amounts thereafter paid to Dr. Szabó from P&S. P&S was paid \$75,000 pursuant to the agreement in the year ending 31 December 2014.
+The P&S Agreement is now terminated with an effective date of 31 December 2014.